alicebob/siren/README.md

 ## Development

-Usually the CSS and compiled Elm files are embedded in the executable, but you can use the filesystem while developing.
+Usually the CSS and Javascript files are embedded in the executable, but you can use the filesystem while developing.
 Run siren with:

 `./siren/siren --docroot ./docroot`